DenQ/samurai.js/README.md

-# hapi-samurai
+# samurai.js
-Boilerplate on hapi js a framework
+This Js framework will be typed with on based hapi js framework.